-Wipe all disks on the target machine before restore from the backup - If this option is selected, Recovery Manager for Active Directory performs the DiskPart "clean all" command before recreating the disks.
+Wipe all disks on the target machine before restore from the backup - If this option is selected, RMAD performs the DiskPart "clean all" command before recreating the disks.
 This command removes all partitions and cleans all disk sectors.
-The "Wipe all disks..." operation significantly increases the time of the restore process. \Only for the Bare Metal Active Directory Recovery method
+The "Wipe all disks..." operation significantly increases the time of the restore process.
+Only for the Bare Metal Active Directory Recovery method